jackiehjm/stx-docs/doc/source/node_management/index.rst

 OpenStack
 ---------

+.. os-begin

 You can add OpenStack compute nodes to an existing |AIO| Duplex system, and use labels to identify OpenStack Nodes.

-Guidelines for VMs in a duplex system remain unchanged.
+Guidelines for |VMs| in a duplex system remain unchanged.

+.. os-end

 *****************************
 Add an OpenStack compute node